gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 Last, change `src/index.js` to `src/index.ts`

 We actually don't have to make any changes here!
-Changing the filename will allow the Typescript compiler to make a type definition file for our index, which is pretty important because this is the main file where we expose our api.
+Changing the filename will allow the Typescript compiler to make a type definition file for our index, which is important because this is the main file where we expose our api.

 Let's run one more `$ yarn build` and you should now see all the `*.map` and `.d.ts` files alongside your compiled `.js` files.